aleexnager/env_config/README.md

 # UNIX Enviroment Configuration
 UNIX terminal enviroment configuration

-Wellcome, in this repository you can find my basic configuration I use when working in my personal UNIX enviroments.
+Wellcome, in this repository you can find the basic configuration I use when working in my personal UNIX enviroments.
+Im working on sharing more configurations, to this day you will find some of my most used **alias commands**, some small scripts allocated in .bashrc and some of the extensions I use in my VScode.
+You can also find a small git guide.

 >[!TIP]
 >Before adding this new functionalities, you can change them in the **conf_files** directory.